oshihirii/Python2.7MongoBottle/README.md

     -- openshift stuff in here

 The files and folders highlighted with asterixes above are the only ones you will need to modify when following this tutorial.

-The value `Here is some content.` will be pulled from a MongoDB database.

 **Set Up OpenShift Online Account and Install Client Tools (on Fedora)**